SG-Eddin/Technical-Documentation-Best-Practices/Overview.md

 - Software instructions help users be more successful on their own, improving how easily those products gain acceptance into the marketplace and reducing costs to support them.
 - Functional specifications and proposals help one group of technical experts communicate effectively with other technical experts, speeding up development cycles, reducing rework caused by misunderstandings, and eliminating risks associated with miscommunication.
 - Training programs provide people with new or improved skills, making them more employable and their organizations and products more efficient and safe.
-- Well-designed websites make it easier for users to find information, increasing user traffic to and satisfaction with those websites.
 - Technical illustrations clarify steps or identify the parts of a product, letting users focus on getting their task done quickly or more accurately.
 - Usability studies uncover problems with how products present themselves to users, helping those products become more user friendly.